8. Sincerity, self-support, and sowing the seed

 We are running a full-orbed program of evangelism, discipleship, and social action, not only in

-the world.
-It may be the Lord would lead you to sacrificially give to support some particular type
+Italy but all around the world.
+It may be the Lord would lead you to sacrificially give to support

 - Can too much money be poured into a field, stifling local initiative?